 Within the retina are light-sensitive cells called cones and rods.
 These cells perform essential roles in determining how we see.
 Cones help us see color and are in the retina center, while rods make sense of light and motion and are in the outer area.

 Our dogs have a much higher percentage of rod receptor cells than we do.
 Going some way to explain why they have better vision than us in dim light.
 But rod receptors aren’t the only reason our dogs have an advantage over us in the dark.
 Not only are dog’s pupils larger than our own, letting in more light.
 But the retina and lens of our dog’s eyes are closer together, meaning the images they receive are much brighter.

 Glow in the dark eyes

-Perhaps the most significant difference between our own and our dog’s eyes though and the reason that our dogs’ night vision is far superior to our own is the tapetum lucidum.
+Perhaps the most significant difference between our own and our dog’s eyes, though, and the reason that our dogs’ night vision is far superior to our own is called the tapetum lucidum.

 The tapetum lucidum or bright carpet is a layer of cells situated behind the retina, and it’s what gives nocturnal and crepuscular predators an advantage in the dark.

-Acting as a mirror, the tapetum effectively doubles the light available to our dogs.
+Acting as a mirror, the tapetum reflects light, effectively doubling the light available to our dogs.
 As light comes in through the eye and past the receptor rods, it hits the reflective surface of the tapetum and is bounced back at the rods.
 This rebound gives the retina a second chance to register that light has entered the eye.

 Do dogs have night vision?

 However, our dogs still need some light to make use of these night-time adaptations.
-In total darkness, our dogs don’t do any better than we do.
+In total darkness, our dogs cannot see any better than we do.

-While like us they can successfully navigate a familiar place in the dark they are just as likely to trip over something left in the middle of the room as we are.
-So next time you go out and leave our dog home alone, remember to keep a light on for them.
+While, like us, they can successfully navigate a familiar place in the dark, they are just as likely to trip over something left in the middle of the room as we are.
+So next time you go out and leave your dog home alone, remember to keep a light on for them.